Kurr

 Kurr (Icelandic for "Coo") is the debut album by the Icelandic quartet amiina.
-It was released on March 21, 2007 by their own label, Bláskjár Records, after being preceded by the single "Seoul" in late 2006.
+It was released on March 21, 2007, by their own label, Bláskjár Records, after being preceded by the single "Seoul" in late 2006.
 The album was partly recorded in Sigur Rós' Sundlaugin studio.
-Initial distribution of Kurr is being handled through the official Amiina website.
+Initial distribution of Kurr was handled through the official Amiina website.

 Track listing

 All tracks written and performed by Amiina.